 - If you plan to wear heels and you are making a long gown, do not forget to wear the heels or a similar one when taking measurement

 - Choose a good and accurate tape measure.
-Keep it level all the time you are taking horizontal measures
+Keep it level (parallel to the ground) all the time you are taking horizontal measures

 Ease – Earlier I used to take measurement according to how much loose or tight I want the dress to be.
 Since then I have learned that this is absolutely the wrong way.
 Since then I have learned about ease too.